 Upgrades in hardware, software, and observing procedures since 2015 Sept have boosted the numbers of observations of NEOs we make with the 0.9-m, 1.8-m, and 2.3-m telescopes on Kitt Peak in Arizona.
 Targeting specific NEOs with our 0.9-m telescope (IAU site code 691) down to V magnitude 22 has increased the rate of observations of NEOs with that telescope by a factor of 4.6 compared to its previous survey pattern.
 Compared to 2011-2015, in 2016 our 1.8-m telescope (IAU site code 291) showed a 43 per cent increase in the number of PHAs observed.
 Installation of our new CCD camera at the Cassegrain focus of the Bok 2.3-meter telescope of Steward Observatory (IAU site code 695) in 2015 and better software have allowed 2.9 times more targeted objects per night with that telescope down to R magnitude 23.

-Notable discoveries, milestones, and PowerPoint presentations are in the History section.
+Notable discoveries, milestones, and PowerPoint presentations are in the News section.

 - First to discover a near-Earth asteroid by software (1990 SS).
-See images and information page for 20th anniversary of this discovery
+See the images and information page for 20th anniversary of this discovery.

-- First to use a CCD to discover a comet, which was also the faintest comet at the time of discovery.
-(125P/1991 R2)
+- First to use a CCD to discover a comet, which was also the then-faintest comet at the time of discovery (125P/1991 R2).